raspberrypilearning/make-crumble-robot-head/en/step_11.md

 ## Challenge: random sequence selector

 You have already coded your robot mouth to open and close with two different sequences but currently they still run in a predictable, set order.

-Can you add a bit of code to your 'multiple sequence' program to
+Can you add code to your 'multiple sequence' program to:

-but the timing is fixed and the same every time.
-That's fine for a robot robot, but if you want to make a robot creature or person you might want it to look a little more realistic.
-Adding a little randomisation is a good way to fo this.
++ Randomly select one sequence to execute?

-Code your Crumble robot head to open and close just as you have but with a slightly random movement.
-Let's add a little bonus and have the mouth opening a random number of times too!
++ Wait between 1/2 to 2 seconds before selecting another random sequence?

-Don't start from the beginning, just alter the code you had from the open and close sequence.
++ Repeat until the programis stopped?

-NOTE: You could achieve this by randomising the `open`{:class="crumblevariables"} and `closed`{:class="crumblevariables"} variables, but in this case you will randomise the `wait`{:class="crumblecontrol"} time.
+NOTE: Don't start from the beginning, just alter the code you have written for the multiple sequences.
+What happens in the sequences is not important for this challenge.
+This is all about randomly selecting a sequence.

 --- no-print ---